 Act 145 of 1996 amends the Pennsylvania Crime Code (Title 18) to include language prohibiting students from possession of or using tobacco in a school building, a school bus, or any school property, including home schools.
 Upon conviction, the student will be found guilty of a summary offense and subject to a fine of up to \$50 plus court costs.
 Students violating tobacco regulations will be sent to the Assistant Principal or Principal the tobacco will be taken and the parent notified of the violation.
-The student will be cited for the tobacco use.
+The student will be cited for tobacco use and will be required to complete a Smokeless Saturday.
 A conference with the student and the student's parent/guardian may be necessary for the student to remain in school.